 - If your Bachelor's/Accelerated Master’s application is approved, a notice of approval will be sent to you via the admissions web portal.
 You will be notified via e-mail when a decision has been rendered.
-The name of your graduate advisor will be provided in this correspondence).
+The name of your graduate advisor will be provided in this correspondence.

 - Approved Bachelor's/Accelerated Master’s participants will be allowed to register for graduate courses via PatriotWeb after at least 90 hours of undergraduate degree credits have been earned.
 Those who were previously listed under Junior or Senior status in Patriot Web, will now be listed as "Senior Plus."

 - Please note that approval of specific courses on the application does not guarantee a specific course section will be open or offered at the time of registration.

 - Approval for the Bachelor's/Accelerated Master’s program only guarantees admission to a degree program at a later date IF the student maintains the required GPA and follows all of the Transition to Graduate Status admission instructions listed below.